8 Home Remedies for Fleas on Dogs

 If your dog isn't showing any of these symptoms, but you still believe they might have a flea problem, your best bet is to get them checked by a licensed veterinarian.
 And if your dog has a few of these symptoms, but you're doubtful fleas are the cause, take them to the vet anyway just to be sure.

-If you're sure your dog has fleas, Googling "home remedies for fleas on dogs" might be what brought you here.
+If you're sure your dog has fleas, Googling "home remedies for fleas" might be what brought you here.
 So, without further ado, here are some of the best home remedies for getting rid of fleas:

 Clean, Clean, Clean!